charlielee/boats-animator/docs/features/menu-bar.md

 ### Playback menu

-**Loop Playback:** toggle if playback should continue from the first frame captured when the last frame captured is reached.
+**Loop Playback:** this toggles if playback should continue from the first frame captured when the last frame captured is reached.

-**Display First Frame:** this previews the first frame captured.
+**Display First Frame:** this displays the first frame captured.

-**Display Last Frame:** this previews the last frame captured.
+**Display Last Frame:** this displays the last frame captured.

 ### View menu